Gary Cooper: From The Westerner to For Whom the Bell Tolls, 1940–1943

 Cooper returned to the Western genre in William Wyler's The Westerner (1940) with Walter Brennan and Doris Davenport, about a drifting cowboy who defends homesteaders against Roy Bean, a corrupt judge known as the "law west of the Pecos".
 Screenwriter Niven Busch relied on Cooper's extensive knowledge of Western history while working on the script.
-The film received positive reviews and did well at the box office, with reviewers praising the performances of the two lead actors.
+The film received positive reviews and did well at the box office, with reviewers praising the two lead actors' performances.
 That same year, Cooper appeared in his first all-Technicolor feature, Cecil B. DeMille's adventure film North West Mounted Police (1940).
 (Note: Cooper previously appeared in the all-star feature Paramount on Parade (1930), which included scenes in two-color Technicolor, including his "Let Us Drink to the Girl of My Dreams" sequence.
 He also appeared as himself in the Technicolor short films Star Night at the Coconut Grove (1935) and La Fiesta de Santa Barbara (1936).)
-In the film, Cooper plays a Texas Ranger who pursues an outlaw into western Canada, where he joins forces with the Royal Canadian Mounted Police who are after the same man, a leader of the North-West Rebellion.
+Cooper plays a Texas Ranger who pursues an outlaw into western Canada, where he joins forces with the Royal Canadian Mounted Police who are after the same man, a leader of the North-West Rebellion.
 While not as popular with critics as its predecessor, the film was another box-office success, the sixth-highest grossing film of 1940.